 We continue preparing the quails

-9. We put the lid on the cocotte, lower the heat to a minimum, and cook for approximately 15 minutes.
+9. We put the lid on the cocotte, lower the heat to minimum, and cook for approximately 15 minutes.

-Evolution Le Creuset round cocotte and Nezumi plates by Tokyo Design Studio .
+Le Creuset Evolution round cocotte and Nezumi plates by Tokyo Design Studio .

 Grades